OliverAbraham/VisualStudioCodeAlignment/VisualStudioCodeAlignment/README.md

 This Visual Studio extension aligns properties to columns for better readability.
-To use, select whole lines of c# code and issue the command "AlignCSharpProperties" I recommand adding a keyboard shortcut.
+To use, select whole lines of c# code and issue the command "AlignCSharpProperties" I recommend adding a keyboard shortcut.

 ## Example